Unidata/awips2/docs/cave/goes-16-17-satellite.md

 ## Derived Products

 Derived products are also known as **Level 2+** products.
-Each sector has a different set of products available.
-To find out some more information on some of the products please the [**Quick Guides**](http://rammb.cira.colostate.edu/training/visit/quick_guides/) compiled by CIRA.
+Not all sectors have the same set of products available.
+To find out some more information on some of the products visit the [**Quick Guides**](http://rammb.cira.colostate.edu/training/visit/quick_guides/) compiled by CIRA.

-!!! note "These may not all be available for each sector."

-The current products offered in CAVE are listed below and to the right is which GOES East sector they are available for (F=Full Disk, C=CONUS, M=Mesoscale):
+The current products offered in CAVE are listed below and to the right is which GOES East/West sector they are available for (F=Full Disk, C=CONUS, M=Mesoscale):

 |Derived Product|East|West|
 | ------------- | ---- | ---- |